reheat egg rolls

 If you estimate that a little more heating is needed to reach the ideal temperature, feel free to extend the baking period by a minute or two.

-The biggest danger when heating up in the microwave is that the egg rolls will become soggy.
+The biggest danger when heating up in the microwave is the soggy egg rolls.
 So pay close attention to the warm-up period to avoid this.

-The result will not be as good as in the oven, but the microwave is there primarily to save you time, and you will certainly achieve that.
+The result will not be as good as in the air fryer or a toaster oven, but the microwave is there primarily to save you time, and you will certainly achieve that.

 Step 1: Put Egg Rolls on the Trivet if you have it